 Whether you want spiritual enlightenment or just a gentle physical practice, qigong can be a comprehensive program with many health benefits.

 Do you feel anxious a lot?
 Are you jumping from task to task with no clear focus?

 Stress is common in today’s fast-paced world.
 That’s where qigong comes in to help.
 While regular physical activity can relieve stress, qigong helps you focus on the emotions behind the stress, giving you the power to work through the negativity and shake off the anxiety present in everyday life.

 Qigong is known for both its meditation exercises and its ability to improve focus.
 One of the main goals of qigong is to develop mental acuity so that you are more aware of your internal state.
 Focus comes from learning to coordinate your breath and thoughts with the prescribed movements of qigong practice.

-Yes, aerobics and strength training are good for your body, and so is focused, intentional relaxation and body awareness can also do wonders for your physical health.
+Yes, aerobics and strength training are good for your body.
+But focused, intentional relaxation and body awareness can also do wonders for your physical health.